scthornton/securecode-web/docs/paper/secure-code-v2.md

 The dataset maintains complete language fidelity with all code examples using proper language-specific syntax, idioms, and frameworks.
 JavaScript examples use Express/NestJS, PHP uses Laravel/Symfony, Java uses Spring Boot, Go uses Gin, Ruby uses Rails, and C# uses ASP.NET Core.
 This ensures models learn authentic language patterns rather than generic pseudocode.

 **6. Open-Source Release**
-We release SecureCode v2.0, the validation framework, fine-tuning protocols, and evaluation benchmarks as open-source artifacts under Apache 2.0 license.
+We release SecureCode v2.0, the validation framework, fine-tuning protocols, and evaluation benchmarks as open-source artifacts under **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0)**.
 Researchers can reproduce results, extend the methodology, or use the dataset as a foundation for domain-specific security training.
-Practitioners can fine-tune enterprise AI coding assistants on incident-grounded secure coding examples.
 Educators can use real-world security incidents as teaching material.
+Commercial use requires separate licensing.

 ### 1.5 Dataset Overview